-London Wayfarers Hockey Club
+Redditch Hockey Club

 Helen Richardson- Walsh is a perfect ambassador for Hockey Futures.
 She is passionate about giving every young person the opportunity to not only play hockey but to experience the values that the game portrays.
 She openly talks about how the Great Britain gold winning team had a vision to be the difference, create history and inspire the future.
 She believes that the Rio Olympic gold was achieved by aspects over and above ultimate preparation, fitness and strategy.
 Teamwork and family played a significant role in ensuring their success as well as self-belief and individual focus.

 As an inspiring role model for all young people she is committed to use her opportunity to change hockey for the better and helping us achieve our ambitions throughout the UK.

 We are aiming to raise one million pounds by the 2020 summer Olympics in Tokyo.
 This will allow us to support 50 clubs in areas with very little access to hockey, allowing us to reach out to 20,000 young people in disadvantaged communities.